BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 0abac60ae3a45a8a7b448b309cca30bdd747f42f508a9a97ea64d657d1f7ea81
 ~~~

 Note that in the envelope notation representation above, the assertions are sorted alphabetically, with `"knows": "Edward"` coming last.
-But internally, the three assertions are ordered by digest in ascending lexicographic order, with "Edward" coming first because it's digest starting with `1e0b049b` is the lowest, as in the tree formatted display below:
+But internally, the three assertions are ordered by digest in ascending lexicographic order, with "Edward" coming first because its digest starting with `1e0b049b` is the lowest, as in the tree formatted display below:

 ~~~
 $ envelope --tree $ENVELOPE